khulnasoft/getnighthawk/README.md

 ## What is Nighthawk?

 Nighthawk is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate or with an adaptive request rate.
 Khulnasoft offers a custom distribution of Nighthawk with intelligent adaptive load controllers to automatically identify optimal configurations for your service mesh deployment.
-As a Layer 7 performance characterization tool supporting HTTP/HTTPS/HTTP2, Nighthawk is Meshery’s (and Envoy’s) load generator and is written in C++.
+As a Layer 7 performance characterization tool supporting HTTP/HTTPS/HTTP2, Nighthawk is Meshplay’s (and Envoy’s) load generator and is written in C++.

-## Nighthawk and Meshery
+## Nighthawk and Meshplay

-Meshery integrates Nighthawk as one of (currently) three choices of load generator for characterizing and managing the performance of service meshes and their workloads.
+Meshplay integrates Nighthawk as one of (currently) three choices of load generator for characterizing and managing the performance of service meshes and their workloads.
-Centric to the advancement of Nighthawk is the Meshery and Service Mesh Performance projects, which enable Nighthawk’s standards-based distributed performance management.
+Centric to the advancement of Nighthawk is the Meshplay and Service Mesh Performance projects, which enable Nighthawk’s standards-based distributed performance management.
 The intersection of these projects allow researchers and users to conveniently identify the optimal service mesh configuration while considering their specific environment, application and load.
-Meshery orchestrates multiple instances of Nighthawk (horizontal scaling) and provides an easy to use interface for Nighthawk’s adaptive load controller capability.
+Meshplay orchestrates multiple instances of Nighthawk (horizontal scaling) and provides an easy to use interface for Nighthawk’s adaptive load controller capability.

 ---
 ---

 # Go-Nighthawk

-Nighthawk adapter to run service mesh load tests with Meshery.
+Nighthawk adapter to run service mesh load tests with Meshplay.

-## Load Generators in Meshery
+## Load Generators in Meshplay

-Users may prefer to use one load generator over the next given the difference of capabilities between load generators, so Meshery provides a load generator interface (a gRPC interface) behind which a load generator can be implemented.
-Meshery provides users with choice of which load generator they prefer to use for a given performance test.
+Users may prefer to use one load generator over the next given the difference of capabilities between load generators, so Meshplay provides a load generator interface (a gRPC interface) behind which a load generator can be implemented.
+Meshplay provides users with choice of which load generator they prefer to use for a given performance test.
 Users may set their configure their own preference of load generator different that the default load generator.

-### What function do load generators in Meshery provide?
+### What function do load generators in Meshplay provide?

-Load generators will provide the capability to run load tests from Meshery.
-As of today the load generators are embedded as libraries in Meshery and Meshery invokes the load generators APIs with the right load test options to run the load test.
-At the moment, Meshery has support for HTTP load generators.
+Load generators will provide the capability to run load tests from Meshplay.
+As of today the load generators are embedded as libraries in Meshplay and Meshplay invokes the load generators APIs with the right load test options to run the load test.
+At the moment, Meshplay has support for HTTP load generators.
 Support for GRPC and TCP load testing is on the roadmap.
-Meshery has functional integration with `fortio`, `wrk2`, and `nighthawk`.
+Meshplay has functional integration with `fortio`, `wrk2`, and `nighthawk`.

 ### Why support multiple load generators?